Learn the Irish Accent

 WHAT WILL YOU DOWNLOAD?

-The download contains one hundred ten (110) minutes of systematic instruction in MP3 sound files.
+The download for Learning the Irish Accent contains one hundred ten (110) minutes of systematic instruction in MP3 sound files.
 You’ll also get a printable PDF of the instruction manual.
 It contains summaries of the audio lessons and full transcripts of the drill words, phrases, and passages.

 WHAT WILL YOU LEARN?